Women in firefighting: History

 Many ancient civilizations had a form of organized firefighting.
 One of the earliest recorded fire services was in Ancient Rome.
 The Aboriginal Australians had been managing and responding to wildfires for thousands of years, with women being involved.

-Firefighting became more organized from the 18th century onwards, led with the rise of insurance companies and then with the rise of government fire services in the 19th century.
-In 1818, Molly Williams was recorded as being the first female firefighter in the United States.
-As a slave in New York City, she joined a volunteer engine company.
+Firefighting became more organized from the 18th century onwards with the rise of insurance companies and then with the rise of government fire services in the 19th century.
+In 1818, Molly Williams was recorded as being the first female firefighter in the United States; as a slave in New York City, she joined a volunteer engine company.
 Young women in boarding houses in the United Kingdom were taught fire drills, including high ladder rescues.
 During World War II, women served in the wartime fire services of the United Kingdom, Australia and New Zealand both in support and frontline roles.

-As a result of the second-wave feminism movement and equal employment opportunity legislation, official obstacles to women were removed from the 1970s onwards.
-The first female firefighter in the United Kingdom (Mary Joy Langdon) was recruited in 1976, while the first in New Zealand (Anne Barry) joined in 1981.
-Many fire departments required recruits to pass tough fitness tests, which became an unofficial barrier to women joining.
+As a result of the second-wave feminism movement and subsequent anti-employment discrimination legislation, official obstacles to women were removed from the 1970s onwards.
+The first female career firefighter in the United Kingdom (Mary Joy Langdon) was recruited in 1976, while the first in New Zealand (Anne Barry) joined in 1981.
+In response to this change, many fire departments began requiring recruits to pass overly restrictive fitness tests, which became an unofficial barrier to women joining.
 This led to court cases in a number of countries.
-In 1979 communications centre worker Anne Barry applied to join the NZ Fire Service as a career firefighter but her application was rejected on the grounds of gender.
-In 1981 she won her two year battle with the Fire Service Commission and was allowed to apply to join the New Zealand Fire Service as a career fire fighter.
-In 1982, Brenda Berkman won a lawsuit against the New York City Fire Department over its restrictive fitness test.
-She and 40 others then joined as its first female firefighters.
-A similar lawsuit led to the Supreme Court of Canada ruling in 1999 (in the case British Columbia (Public Service Employee Relations Commission) v.
-BCGSEU) that fire departments could not use restrictive fitness tests unless they could justify the need for them.

 Nevertheless, the percentage of women recruited by fire departments has been low.
 In the UK, women make up 5% of firefighters which is less than the percentage for police officers (29%), paramedics (38%) and military personnel (10%).
 A report by the London Fire Brigade found that discouraging factors included the portrayal of firefighting in the media, a lack of information available to young girls and unrealistic ideas about the role.
 Other issues include shift patterns that are not suitable for mothers with young children.